KristaRutz/best-restaurants/README.md

 ## Setup/Installation Requirements

+Download or clone the repository to run this program locally!

+_This program requires .NET Core SDK to run.
+[Here is a free tutorial](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-c-and-net) for installing .NET on Mac or Windows 10._

+_This program also makes use of SQL databases.
+We recommend using MySQL Workbench to build your databases.
+[Here is a free tutorial](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql) for installing MySQL WorkBench and MySQL Community Server on Mac or Windows 10._

 ### Requirements to Run
 * _.NET Core_
 * _ASP.NET Core MVC_
 * _Entity Framework_
+* _MySQL Workbench_
 * _Command Prompt_
 * _Web Browser_

 ### Instructions

-*This page may be viewed by:*
+*This application may be viewed by doing the following steps:*

-1. Download and install .NET Core from the [official website](https://dotnet.microsoft.com/download/dotnet-core/)
-2. Clone the [repository](https://github.com/KristaRutz/best-restaurants.git) from my [GitHub page](https://github.com/KristaRutz)
-3. Use a command line interface to move to the repository's directory with `cd BestRestaurant`
-4. Run `dotnet restore` and `dotnet build` in command line interface of the repository's directory
-5. Run `dotnet run` to start up the program in the command line interface
+- Download or clone this repo.
+  - **To Download ZIP:**
+    - Select "Download" on the [GitHub Repository](https://github.com/KristaRutz/best-restaurants) site
+    - Once downloaded, open the ZIP and extract files.
+The new folder will be created as 'best-restaurants'.
+  - **To Clone:**
+    - Clone from command line into your Desktop: `$ git clone https://github.com/KristaRutz/best-restaurants.git`
+    - The new directory will be created as 'Desktop/best-restaurants'.
+- Construct your databases using `best-restaurants/best_restaurant_structure.sql` (or `best-restaurants/best_restaurant_structure_and_data.sql` for databases with prefilled cuisines, restaurants, and review data).
+You may simply import this file into your MySQL workbench or follow the command line instructions in `DatabaseConstruction.txt`.
+- Once you have stored the files locally, execute the following commands.
+  - Navigate to the application directory: `$ cd best-restaurants/BestRestaurant`
+  - `dotnet build`
+  - `dotnet run`
-6. Type the URL listed under "Now listening on:" into a web browser
+- Type the URL listed under "Now listening on:" into a web browser.
+Upon success, the program will begin running in your browser.

 ## Other Technologies Used
 * _C#_